snowplow/dbt-snowplow-utils/.github/pull_request_template.md

 -->

 ## Checklist
-- [ ] 🎉 I have verified that these changes work in Redshift
 - [ ] 💣 Is your change a breaking change?
 - [ ] 📖 I have updated the CHANGELOG.md